LSeu-Open/Lab-Libraries/Tutorials/Image Analysis/Automate_Cellpose_GUI_Opening.md

-# Automate Cellpose GUI Opening
+# Automate Cellpose GUI Opening (NEED TO BE UPDATED)

 ## Why Automate the Cellpose GUI Opening ?